Laguna Art Museum: History

 In 2016, the Laguna Beach City Council approved a matching grant program to issue $1 million to Laguna Art Museum over next four years.
-After this unanimous vote, the city of Laguna Beach immediately became among the town's most generous arts supporter.
-Such an investment testifies to the museum's immense importance to the city as a source of cultural enrichment and economic impact.
+After this unanimous vote, the city of Laguna Beach became an arts supporter.
+The investment was described in the Laguna Beach Indy as testifying to the museum's importance to the city as a source of cultural enrichment and economic impact.

 To commemorate the establishment of the Laguna Beach Art Association in 1918, LAM celebrated their centennial in 2018 with a year-long slew of birthday events as well as an exclusive documentary film, “Laguna Art Museum at 100" by Dale Schierholt, specially screened on April 19, and an exhibition on the museum's founders, on view from June 24 to Jan.
 13. The kick-off event on Jan.
 27, the Centennial Bash, included site-specific, immersive an art installations from artists Megan Geckler, Elizabeth Turk, and FriendsWithYou, live music and craft beer.
 On August 25, the official 100th birthday of the LBAA, the museum offered a family-friendly event with art activities, tours, prizes, cake, and free admission to the public.
 On the Festival of Arts grounds, the Centennial Ball, an exclusive black-tie affair, rounded out the centennial festivities and the summer activities with dinner, dancing and entertainment on Sept.
 29.